Zhou1993napolun/HOTR_demo/Deployment.md

     * `data/hico_20160224_det/list_action.txt`
     * `data/hico_20160224_det/corre_hico.npy`

-_Note that these names can be changed but the input parameters should be changed at the same time._
+_Note that these names can be changed but the input parameters should be changed at the same time.
+The checkpoint file can be downloaded from [kakaobrain](https://arena.kakaocdn.net/brainrepo/hotr/hico_q16.pth 'COCO detector for HICO-DET dataset')._

 Create virtual environment
 ```sh